 History

 The production premiered in 1942 in Cambridge, Massachusetts, with Uta Hagen as Desdemona and her husband, Puerto Rican actor José Ferrer, as Iago.
-Director Margaret Webster played Emilia but was replaced by Edith King during the Broadway run after a dispute with Robeson over star billing status for Ferrer and Hagen.
+Director Margaret Webster played Emilia but was replaced by Edith King during the Broadway run after a dispute with Robeson over star billing status for Hagen and Ferrer.

-The Broadway production ran from October 1943 to June 1944 and was produced by the Theatre Guild and designed by Robert Edmond Jones.
-The production ran for 296 performances, breaking the record which it still holds for the longest-running Shakespeare play on Broadway.
+The Broadway production was produced by the Theatre Guild and designed by Robert Edmond Jones.
+The production ran for 296 performances from October 1943 to June 1944, breaking the record which it still holds for the longest-running Shakespeare play on Broadway.

 Further Reading